 Among the most popular private universities is the American University in Sharjah, which was founded by His Highness Sheikh Dr. Sultan Bin Mohammad Al Qassimi.

-Doctors and high-quality medical care are readily available in the UAE, but they are not always comparable to Western European standards. in bigger cities, especially those with a high percentage of expats, it is easy to find foreign doctors and medical staff.
-All in all, more than 26 hospitals and 106 healthcare providers offer medical services of all kinds.
+Doctors and high-quality medical care are readily available in the UAE, but they are not always comparable to Western European standards.
+In bigger cities, especially those with a high percentage of expats, it is easy to find foreign doctors and medical staff.
+All in all, more than 27 hospitals and 1,600 health care centers offer medical services of all kinds.

 Medication is cheaper than in most Western countries.
 For antibiotics and cortisone, no prescription is necessary.
 The UAE is free of malaria, but it has sporadic outbreaks of typhoid fever and other communicable diseases such as viral hepatitis, tuberculosis, and meningococcal meningitis.

 The UAE has very strict anti-narcotics laws.
 Their anti-drug policies also include prescription drugs that may be entirely legal in your country.
-If you need to regularly take psychoactive drugs such as tranquilizers, anti-depressants etc., ask either the UAE Embassy in your home country or your diplomatic mission in Dubai for advice before you leave.
+If you need to regularly take psychoactive drugs such as tranquilizers, anti-depressants, etc., ask either the UAE Embassy in your home country or your diplomatic mission in Dubai for advice before you leave.
 They can tell you exactly which medical certificates and administrative forms may be required to import such drugs for your personal use.